cx-olquinjica/Deep-Learning-Personal-Notebooks/README.md

 # Deep-Learning-Personal-Notebooks
 This collection of notebooks is based on the [Dive into Deep Learning Book](https://d2l.ai/index.html).
 It was created with the intention of serving as a reference when working on future projects.
 All of the notes are written in [Pytorch](https://pytorch.org) and the [d2l library](https://github.com/d2l-ai/d2l-en/tree/master/d2l)

+> Ralph Emerson Waldo:
+"Nothing great was ever achieved without enthusiasm..."

+> Steven Wright:
+"Everywhere is walking distance if you have the time..."

+> Lee Hanney:
+"Exercise to stimulate, not to annihilate.
+The world wasn't formed in a day, and neither were we. set small goals and build upon them.."

+> "The Man who loves walking will walk further than the man who loves the destination.
+When you fall in love with the journey, everything else takes care of itself.
+Trip, fall, pick yourself up.
+Get up, learn, do it over again..."

 ## Study Plan:

 1) Basics: